Pretty Boy Detective Club

 Pretty Boy Detective Club (美少年探偵団, Bishōnen Tanteidan), also known as the Bishōnen Series (美少年シリーズ), is a Japanese mystery novel series written by Nisio Isin and illustrated by Kinako.
 Kodansha released twelve volumes from October 2015 to May 2021 under their Kodansha Taiga label.
 A manga adaptation with art by Suzuka Oda was serialized from 2016 to 2019.
 It was collected in five tankōbon volumes.
 Both the novel series and the manga are licensed in North America by Vertical.
 An anime television series adaptation by Shaft aired from April 11 to June 27, 2021, on ABC and TV Asahi's Animazing!!! programming block.

+Plot

+Mayumi Dōjima, a middle school student, searches for a "star" she witnessed ten years earlier, which she must find before her fourteenth birthday in order to keep her promise of becoming an astronaut.
+With time running out, she encounters the Pretty Boy Detective Club, a group of eccentric and wealthy boys at her school led by Manabu Sotoin, who agree to take on her case.

+As they investigate, the club discovers that the "star" Mayumi saw was not a celestial body, but the launch of a secret satellite.
+This revelation draws the attention of mysterious individuals connected to the incident, leading to Mayumi's abduction.
+The club rescues her and uncovers that her exceptional eyesight is the reason she became a target.
+After the incident, Mayumi abandons her original goal of becoming an astronaut and joins the club, adopting its philosophy of pursuing beauty through mystery-solving.